kiedtl/huxdemp/README.md

 ### Anti-features

-- No FreeBSD/OpenBSD support.
+- No OpenBSD support.
 (This will be worked on soon.
 Patches welcome!)
 - No octal dumping.
 (This *might* be added later.)
 - No Windows support.
 - Not written in Rust.
 (The horrors!)